John Duffy and David Mulcahy: Duffy interviews

 Duffy ultimately admitted all his offences, including the three murders with Mulcahy.
 He also explained in detail what had happened to Anne Lock.
 Bolland wrote that Duffy's confessions "gave a chilling insight into the serial killer/rapist's mind".
 Duffy told Bolland that a song by Michael Jackson called Thriller had played a part in the offences; the two men would play it loud in their car to psych themselves up before an attack (the tape was found in Mulcahy's house when he was arrested on Duffy's evidence).

-Duffy also explained how the way they approached and then controlled a victim developed over time, so that they became in Bolland's words "shockingly skilled".
+Duffy also explained how the way they approached and then controlled a victim developed over time so that they became in Bolland's words "shockingly skilled".
 Duffy spoke in a calm, matter-of-fact way, except when speaking about the Tamboezer murder.
-Nine months after the series of interviews Duffy was charged with seventeen offences of rape and conspiracy to rape; he admitted guilt to all offences, all of which he said he carried out with David Mulcahy.
+Nine months after the series of interviews Duffy was charged with seventeen offences of rape and conspiracy to rape; he pleaded guilty to all offences, all of which he said he carried out with David Mulcahy.
 He could not be charged with murdering Anne Lock as he had been found not guilty, but was charged with raping her.
 In March 1999 Duffy appeared at the Old Bailey and pleaded guilty to seventeen offences.

-Mulcahy arrested, tried and convicted
+Mulcahy

-Following Duffy's claims Mulcahy—a married father of four—was tracked for several months by police, then arrested in February 1999; DNA tests (which were not yet available during the original investigation) conclusively proved his involvement, supported by evidence from a search of his home.
+Following Duffy's claims, Mulcahy—a married father of five—was tracked for several months by police, then arrested in February 1999; DNA tests (which were not yet available during the original investigation) conclusively proved his involvement, supported by evidence from a search of his home.
 He did not answer any questions at interviews.
-Duffy was going to appear as a prosecution witness at Mulcahy's trial; Mulcahy's defence team sent letters to prisoners on Duffy's wing claiming to be under lawyer/client privilege, informing them that Duffy was the main prosecution witness against Mulcahy, and that if he gave evidence a miscarriage of justice would take place.
+Mulcahy already had a criminal record by this time: in the years following Duffy's conviction he had been convicted of assault occasioning actual bodily harm for beating one of his sons and received a non-custodial sentence.
+Duffy was going to appear as a prosecution witness at Mulcahy's trial; Mulcahy's defence team sent letters to prisoners on Duffy's wing claiming to be under lawyer/client privilege, informing them that Duffy was the main prosecution witness against Mulcahy, and that if he gave evidence, a miscarriage of justice would take place.
 This put Duffy in obvious danger, and the prison authorities took action to protect him.
 A complaint to the solicitors, who had written to prisoners who were not their clients, led to claims that the letters were an error made by a clerical worker.

-Mulcahy's trial began in Court number 1 of the Central Criminal Courts (Old Bailey) on 11 September 2000.
+Mulcahy's trial began in Court No. 1 of the Central Criminal Court (Old Bailey) on 11 September 2000 before the Recorder of London (HHJ Hyam) and a jury.
 Bolland, an important witness, was accused of conspiring to talk Duffy into giving false evidence against Mulcahy.
-Duffy appeared as a prosecution witness against Mulcahy, and gave detailed evidence over a 14-day period.
+Duffy appeared as a prosecution witness against Mulcahy and gave detailed evidence over a 14-day period.
 It was the first time a category A prisoner had given evidence against an accomplice.